Maldives Food and Drink

 In the Maldives, it is a nice gesture to reward good service, however, tipping is not compulsory as a 10% service charge is added to almost everything.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to the Maldives.

 Learn about the history and culture of the Maldives, the must-try food and drink, and what to pack in your suitcase.
 Read about Maldives's nature and wildlife, weather, and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering the Maldives for yourself.
 Start exploring… book one of our Maldives vacations today!

 After your Maldives tour, consider taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours, and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Maldives vacation with Goway!

 ASIA by Goway is an exclusive division that specializes in planning and organizing Maldives vacation packages and experiences.
-Choose from a romantic island stay, a air and land getaway, and much more.
-We want to be your first choice when next you go globetrotting to Maldives.
+Choose from a romantic island stay, an air and land getaway, and much more.
+We want to be your first choice when next you go globetrotting to the Maldives.